valeriouberti/valeriouberti/README.md

 ---
 ### About Me

 Ciao!
-I'm Valerio, a Backend Engineer based in Italy 🇮🇹, passionate about building scalable and resilient systems.
+I'm Valerio, a Senior Software Engineer based in Italy 🇮🇹, passionate about building scalable and resilient systems.

 - :telescope: Currently focused on developing Microservices and Event-Driven Applications.
 - 👀 I'm deeply interested in the elegance of **Rust** and **Golang**, the versatility of **Typescript** and **Python**, and the fascinating world of **Computer Vision**.